upcoming events

 - July 29: Loon Lake Live at John Black Room

-- August 1 and 3: Manuel Quezon History Day
+- August 3: President Quezon History Day

 - August 4: Upper Saranac Lake Great Camp History Tour